 Since y is a private variable in the base class, the derived class is not able to access it.

 Polymorphism means having many forms.
-Polymorphism enables using a single interface with different data types, different classes, or even a different number of inputs.
+Polymorphism enables using a single interface with different Python data types, different classes, or even a different number of inputs.

 Polymorphism is of two types:

 - Run-time polymorphism

 Run-time polymorphism is the process in which the call to an overridden method is resolved at run-time.
 In Python, we implement run-time polymorphism through method overriding.

 Method overriding allows us to change the implementation of a method in the child class that is defined in the parent class.